-Any violation of this Article is considered a civil infraction and shall be enforced pursuant to the Portland City Code Chapter 1, \$1-15.
-(By Referendum, 11-3-2020)
+Any violation of this Article is considered a civil infraction; all such violations, including any penalty determined to be appropriate by the Rent Board, shall be enforced pursuant to the Portland City Code Chapter 1, §1-15.
+Violations of this Article, including enforcement of penalties for all such violations, shall be given the highest enforcement priority by the City.